codesdeal/codesdeal/README.md

 - 👀 I'm deeply interested in a wide array of technologies, including PHP, jQuery, HTML, and CSS.
 I thrive on staying up-to-date with the latest trends and advancements in the web development landscape.
 - 🌱 Currently, I'm on a journey to deepen my expertise in two powerhouse frameworks: WordPress and Laravel.
 Learning and mastering these frameworks allows me to create even more robust and scalable web solutions.
-- 💼 In my arsenal, you'll find a diverse set of skills spanning HTML, CSS, JavaScript, Tailwind CSS, Laravel, PHP, MySQL, WordPress, and Magento.
+- 💼 In my arsenal, you'll find a diverse set of skills spanning HTML, CSS, JavaScript, Tailwind CSS, Laravel, PHP, MySQL, WordPress, Woo-commerce, Magento, and React Native.
 This breadth of knowledge empowers me to tackle diverse projects with confidence and creativity.
 - 🤝 Collaboration fuels my passion for development.
 I'm always on the lookout for exciting PHP projects where I can contribute my skills and expertise to drive meaningful outcomes.

 ### Overview of My Skills